TwilioDevEd/airtng-node/README.md

-# AirTNG App: Part 1 - Workflow Automation with Twilio with Node.js and Express
+# Airtng App: Part 2 - Masked Numbers With Twilio - Laravel

 [![Build Status](https://travis-ci.org/TwilioDevEd/airtng-node.svg?branch=masked-numbers)](https://travis-ci.org/TwilioDevEd/airtng-node)

-Protect your customers' privacy, and create a seamless interaction by provisioning Twilio numbers on the fly, and routing all voice calls, and messages through your very own 3rd party.
-This allows you to control the interaction between your customers, while putting your customer's privacy first.
+Protect your customers' privacy by creating a seamless interaction by provisioning Twilio numbers on the fly.
+Route all voice calls and messages through your very own 3rd party.
+This allows you to control the interaction between your customers while putting your customer's privacy first.

 [Read the full tutorial here](https://www.twilio.com/docs/tutorials/walkthrough/masked-numbers/node/express)!

 ## Configure Twilio to call your webhooks

-You will need to configure Twilio to send requests to your application when SMS are received.
+You will need to configure Twilio to send requests to your application when SMSs are received.

-You will need to provision at least one Twilio number with sms capabilities so the application's users can make property reservations.
+You will need to provision at least one Twilio number with SMS capabilities so the application's users can make property reservations.
 You can buy a number [right here](https://www.twilio.com/user/account/phone-numbers/search).
-Once you have a number you need to configure your number to work with your application.
+Once you have a number you need to configure it to work with your application.
 Open [the number management page](https://www.twilio.com/user/account/phone-numbers/incoming) and open a number's configuration by clicking on it.

-Remember that the number where you change the _SMS webhook_ must be the same one you set on the `TwilioPhoneNumber` setting.
+Remember that the number where you change the _SMS webhook_ must be the same one you set on the `TwilioPhoneNumber` settings.

 ![Configure Voice](http://howtodocs.s3.amazonaws.com/twilio-number-config-all-med.gif)

- To start using `ngrok` in our project you'll have execute to the following line in the _command prompt_:
+ To start using `ngrok` in our project you'll have execute to the following line in the _command prompt_.

 ```
 ngrok http 3000
 ```

-Bear in mind that our endpoint is:
+Keep in mind that our endpoint is:

 ```
 http://<your-ngrok-subdomain>.ngrok.io/reservations/handle
 ```